evertrust/horizon-go/README.md

 ## Documentation for API Endpoints

-All URIs are relative to *http://localhost:9000*
+All URIs are relative to your configured server URL

 Class | Method | HTTP request | Description
 ------------ | ------------- | ------------- | -------------